eudoxia0/eudoxia0.github.io/_eog581/5-ring-zero.md

 “Perhaps it is meant as a lure,” Attila said.

-"The fact that it can't communicate, that is has a cognitive deficit," Sabra said, "should be evidence that it is not superintelligent."
+"The fact that it can't communicate, that it has a cognitive deficit," Sabra said, "should be evidence that it is not superintelligent."

 "It could be a trick," Asman said.